Zucchini Lemon Muffins Simple and Flavorful Recipe

 – ½ cup shredded coconut for a tropical feel

 These options can make your muffins even more delicious.
 Feel free to mix and match based on your taste.
 Experimenting with flavors can lead to your perfect muffin!
-For the full recipe, refer to the section above.

 Step-by-Step Instructions